hshindo/Merlin.jl/README.md

 `Merlin` is a deep learning framework written in [Julia](http://julialang.org/).

 It aims to provide a fast, flexible and compact deep learning library for machine learning.
-Our primary goal is to develop a natural language processing toolkit based on `Merlin`.

 `Merlin` is tested against Julia `0.6` on Linux, OS X, and Windows (x64).